sircharlo/meeting-media-manager/docs/src/sw/about.md

 ### Key benefits {#key-benefits}

-- **Effortless media presentation**\
-  Presenting media at its finest — just open M³ and everything works.
+- **Effortless media presentation**: Presenting media at its finest — just open M³ and everything works.
 No complex setup or extra steps required.

-- **Multi-congregation support**\
-  Manage settings for multiple congregations or groups easily within a single application.
+- **Multi-congregation support**: Manage settings for multiple congregations or groups easily within a single application.

-- **Advanced features**\
-  Easily add extra media, and automatically share what goes on at the Kingdom Hall with participants on Zoom.
+- **Advanced features**: Easily add extra media, and automatically share what goes on at the Kingdom Hall with participants on Zoom.

-- **Optimized cross-platform performance**\
-  Enjoy a smooth and responsive experience on Windows, macOS, and Linux, even on older systems or computers with limited resources.
+- **Optimized cross-platform performance**: Enjoy a smooth and responsive experience on Windows, macOS, and Linux, even on older systems or computers with limited resources.

-- **Reliable and stable**\
-  Built to perform when you need it most.
+- **Reliable and stable**: Built to perform when you need it most.
 Encounter a bug?
 Report it, and it will be addressed promptly.

 ## M³ inaweza kukusaidia aje? {#what-can-m3-do}